taikaa/ca_extend/README.md

 *  `ca_extend::extend_ca_cert`
     * Extend the CA certificate and configure the primary Puppet server and any Compilers to use that extended certificate.
 *  `ca_extend::upload_ca_cert`
-    * Distribute the CA certificate to agents using any transport supported by Puppet Bolt, such as `ssh`, `winrm`, or `pcp`.
+    * Distribute the CA certificate to agents using transport supported by Puppet Bolt, such as `ssh` and `winrm`.

 Regardless of whether the CA certificate is expired, the `extend_ca_cert` plan may be used to extend its expiration date in-place and configure the primary Puppet server and any Compilers to use it.

-After the CA certificate has been extended, there are two methods for distributing it to agents.
+After the CA certificate has been extended, there are three methods for distributing it to agents:

-* Using the `ca_extend::upload_ca_cert` plan or another method to copy the CA certificate to agents.
+1. Using the `ca_extend::upload_ca_cert` plan or another method to copy the CA certificate to agents.
-* Manually deleting `ca.pem` on agents and letting them download that file as part of the next Puppet agent run.
+1. Manually deleting `ca.pem` on agents and letting them download that file as part of the next Puppet agent run.
 The agent will download that file only if it is absent, so it must be deleted to use this method.
+1. Using a Puppet file resource to manage `ca.pem`. _Note: This method is only possible if the CA certificate has not yet expired because Puppet communications depend upon a valid CA certificate._

 There are also two complementary tasks to check the expiration date of the CA certificate or any agent certificates.